The low-rank hypothesis of complex systems

-Through the lens of SVD, we found that the expected matrices from many widely used random graphs involve low-rank matrices.
-Indeed, we highlight the---usually implicit---assumption that $\langle W \rangle$ is a function of a low-rank matrix (see Table~\ref{tab:random_graphs} in Methods).
-In many cases, it is straightforward to see the low rank of $\langle W \rangle$ since it can be written into its rank factorized form (see \prettyref{SIsubsec:svd_random_graph}), which is already a first simple indicator of the low-rank hypothesis for networks.
+By examining many widely used random graphs, we observed that their expected matrices involve low-rank matrices.
+Indeed, we highlight the---usually implicit---assumption that $\langle W \rangle$ is equal to a function $\Phi$ of a low-rank matrix $L$ (Fig.~\ref{fig:exposing_low_rank_hypothesis}a, Table~\ref{tab:random_graphs} in Methods, \prettyref{SIsubsec:svd_random_graph}).
+In many cases, $\Phi(L) = L$ and it is straightforward to see the low rank of $\langle W \rangle$ since it can be written into its rank-factorized form.
+A particular Weyl inequality already establishes an expected, but important, outcome of the hypothesis: a small random part $R$ ensures that each singular value of $W$ are close to those of $\langle W \rangle$, i.e.,

+for all $i\in\{1,...,N\}$, where $\sigma_i(A)$ denotes the $i$-th singular value of $A$ and $\|\cdot\|_2$ denotes the spectral matrix norm~(\prettyref{thm:weyl_vas} and Corollary~\ref{cor:weyl_vas}).
+Viewing $W = \langle W \rangle + R$ with $\langle W \rangle = L$ and $\rank(L) = r$ as a spiked random matrix \cite{feral2007largest,capitaine2009largest, benaych2011eigenvalues, Benaych-Georges2012, pizzo2013finite} offers an even more precise perspective.
+For such matrices, the singular values have a ``bulk'' related to the singular values of $R$ and the creation or annihilation of outlying singular values is asymptotically characterized by the Baik-Ben Arous-Péché (BBP) phase transition \cite{Baik2005}.
+Notably, the presence of $p \leq r$ singular values outliers in $W$ only depends upon a threshold on the dominant singular values of $\langle W \rangle$, namely $\sigma_1(\langle W \rangle), ..., \sigma_r(\langle W \rangle)$~\cite{Benaych-Georges2012} (\prettyref{SIsubsec:svd_random_graph}).
+Therefore, a low rank $r$ for $\langle W \rangle$ together with mild threshold conditions imply that the largest singular values of $W$ are located in the vicinity of $\sigma_1(\langle W \rangle), ..., \sigma_r(\langle W \rangle)$, which is a first indicator of the low-rank hypothesis.

-However, the low rank of $\langle W \rangle$ is not always obvious, such as in the case of the directed soft configuration model.
-Using Weyl's inequalities for singular values~\cite{Weyl1912, Fan1951}, we demonstrated in Theorem~\ref{thm:upper_bound_singvals_scm_simplified} (Methods) that the singular values of $\langle W \rangle$ for the directed soft configuration model are bounded above by an exponentially decreasing term.
-This decreasing tendency is also observed in many random networks for the instances of $W$, which are generally of full rank (i.e., all singular values are nonzero) (see Fig.~\ref{fig:svd_random_graphs}).
-The rapid decrease of the singular values hints at the approximate low rank of a network, which is a second crucial indicator of the low-rank hypothesis for networks.
+However, the low rank of $\langle W \rangle$ is not always obvious, such as in the cases of the directed soft configuration model and its weighted version.
+Indeed, their expected weight matrices are nonlinear functions of rank-one matrices (Methods).
+Leveraging Weyl's inequalities, we demonstrated for both models that the singular values of $\langle W \rangle$ are bounded above by an exponentially decreasing term (Theorem~\ref{thm:upper_bound_singvals_scm_simplified} in Methods, Figs.~\ref{fig:exposing_low_rank_hypothesis}e~and~\ref{fig:exposing_low_rank_hypothesis}i).
+Figs.~\ref{fig:exposing_low_rank_hypothesis}b--\ref{fig:exposing_low_rank_hypothesis}i illustrate how the singular values of $W$ in four different weighted random graphs and two noise regimes inherit the decreasing trend of the dominant singular values of $\langle W \rangle$, while the subdominant ones are related to $R$.
+The rapid decrease of the dominant singular values of $W$ hints at the approximate low rank of a network and thus constitutes a second crucial indicator of the low-rank hypothesis.